codeman110/CV_PA3/README.md

 pred_test = svm_lin.predict(data_test)
 ```
 6. The Leave-one-out (LOO) cross-validation scheme is used.
 This scenario takes out one sample video for testing and trains using all of the remaining videos of an action class.
 This is performed for every sample video in a cyclic manner, and the overall accuracy is obtained by averaging the accuracy of all iterations.
-Here the ```python MAX_ITR``` defines the number of epochs the SVM should run.
+Here the ```MAX_ITR``` defines the number of epochs the SVM should run.
 Since there are 150 videos, the SVM should run 150 times if LOO cross-validation scheme is used.
 The disadvantage is that it takes a lot of time (8.9 hours approx.).
 We ran the SVM for 10 times.

 7. Specificity, sensitivity and accuracy are obtained after testing the data.
 ```python
 # Sensitivity, specificity and accuracy